st235/HSE.2DImageProcessing.Week7/README.md

 Please, do keep in mind, to make the automagic 🪄 work you need to put this annotations file in the same folder where you video sample is located **and** give it exactly the same name with a different extension - `.txt`.

+For example, your video sample is `a/b/c/amazing_video.mp4` the annotations file should be `a/b/c/amazing_video.txt`.

 ### Verify your annotations